PierreSenellart/provsql/doc/source/user/casestudy4.rst

     SELECT undo(provenance()) FROM update_provenance;

-Re-querying confirms the original Prime Minister is back and their Prime Minister interval is open-ended once more.
+Running the same Prime-Minister query again confirms the original holder is back, their Prime Minister interval open-ended once more.

 .. note::